Error Resilience of Fracton Codes and Near Saturation of Code-Capacity Threshold in Three Dimensions: Effective spin model and Numerical simulations

 These observations allow us to estimate the tricritical point.
-Since we can place it within the interval $(0.107,0.110)$, the most conservative claim that does not exclude any value in this range is to set it at $p_{th} \simeq 0.108(2)$.
+Since we can place it within the interval $[0.105,0.110)$, the most conservative claim that does not exclude any value in this range is to set it at $p_{th} \simeq 0.107(3)$.
 The size of the error bar is comparable to that in previous numerical threshold estimates (see Table~\ref{tab:threshold}) and is sufficient to cover the full interval of uncertainty while remaining deliberately conservative.

 This threshold represents the highest optimal error threshold among any $3D$ topological codes.
-Moreover, it gives to $H(p_{th}^X) + H(p_{th}^Z) \approx 0.987(8)$, which nearly saturates the QGV bound and also confirms the applicability of the generalized duality for the checkerboard code.
+Moreover, it gives to $H(p_{th}^X) + H(p_{th}^Z) \approx 0.98(2)$, which nearly saturates the error threshold bound and also confirms the applicability of the generalized duality for the checkerboard code.